 # Medium icons

-All the above mentioned views support thumbnail previews.
-Select on one of the above mentioned views to turn on thumbnail view.
+All the views mentioned above support thumbnail previews.
+So, select one of the views mentioned above to turn on the thumbnail view.

 Solution 2 of 4